 Historically, Tashirojima was renowned for sericulture, the cultivation of silkworms.
 Farmers on the island kept cats to fend off rats that threatened the silkworms.
 These cats played a crucial role in safeguarding the silkworm cocoons, and their contributions did not go unnoticed.

 In addition to their agricultural benefits, cats on Tashirojima were believed to bring good fortune to the local fishermen.
-These seafarers often looked to the behavior of the cats to predict the weather and determine the best times to set sail.
-One tale recounts how the islanders, feeling remorseful after a fisherman accidentally injured a cat, decided to construct the Cat Shrine in its honor.
+These seafarers often looked to the behaviour of the cats to predict the weather and determine the best times to set sail.
+One tale recounts how the islanders, feeling remorseful after a fisherman accidentally injured a cat, decided to construct the Cat Shrine in its honour.
 This act symbolized their deep respect and gratitude towards the feline population.

 A Resilient Community